 We consider ourselves as the leading craft manufacturer in South Africa with our products available in leading retail shops across the country.

 We are proud that the Heritage Craft brand and products have been showcased at the famous Frankfurt Craft Fair.

 We are proudly South African and today employ in excess of sixty people.

 The company now trades as Heritage Craft Products.

-We are proud of our rich history and brand and will continue to manufacture and distribute quality “Genuine Heritage Craft Products” both nationally and internationally.
+We are proud of our rich history and brand and will continue to manufacture and distribute quality “Genuine Heritage Craft Products”.

 10 Loveday Street South, Selby, Johannesburg